ASHISH-28-02/ASHISH-28-02/README.md

 - I'm a **Passionate Programmer** and a **Math Enthusiast** who can convey and grasp new ideas effectively.

-- Currently pursuing **B.Tech in Computer Science and Engineering.**

 - Open to **Collaborating and Contributing to Innovative Projects.**

 - Always on the lookout for **Innovation** and eager to face new **Challenges.**